gregorio-project/hyphen-la/patterns/generation/README.md

 - digraphs: `Æ` (U+C6), `æ` (U+E6), `Œ` (U+152), `œ` (U+153)
 - hyphens if needed: `-`

-Hyphenation points are marked by hyphens.
+Hyphenation points are marked by hyphens in the output.
 Sometimes, the output may also contain a middle dot `·` (U+B7), which marks a hyphenation point that is illegal as long as digraphs are used, but becomes legal when the digraphs are replaced by *ae* and *oe*: `æ·di-fi-ca-re`, `ob-œ·di-re`, `su·æ`.

 #### Possible options:
 - `--chant`: hyphenate even single vowel syllables as needed for chant; this